-Mediation – the structured process under which a third party is asked to help parties reach agreement – is well established as one of the standard forms of alternative dispute resolution in the Netherlands.
+Mediation is well established as one of the standard forms of alternative dispute resolution in the Netherlands.
 Dutch law has no statutory provisions requiring parties to mediate or determining how mediations must be conducted.
-The perception is often that mediation is used primarily in family and employer–employee relationships, and less frequently for the resolution of commercial disputes.
-While it is certainly true that mediation is often used in those types of cases, and although business mediation may not be as frequently used as in certain common law jurisdictions, it is nonetheless used regularly in high-stake disputes between large corporates, both national and international, with often favourable outcomes.
-Because of its confidential nature, there is limited public information available about these mediations.
-A recent example of the successful use of mediation in a major corporate dispute is the Fortis class action settlement, in which an agreement was reached through the use of mediation (both in regard to the first settlement, rejected by the Amsterdam Court of Appeal, and in regard to the amended settlement, which was approved by the Amsterdam Court of Appeal).
+Because of its confidential nature, there is limited public information available about mediation in high-stake disputes.
+A recent example of the successful use of mediation in a major corporate dispute is the Fortis class action settlement, in which an agreement was reached through the use of mediation.

 In keeping with its voluntary nature, there are very few mandatory rules that apply to mediations conducted in the Netherlands.
 In business mediation, parties often prefer not to have to negotiate mediation terms on an ad hoc basis and therefore opt for a set of predetermined rules, such as the mediation rules of the ICC, the Netherlands Arbitration Institute or the Netherlands Mediation Institute.

-Directive 2008/52/EC of 21 May 2008 on certain aspects of mediation in civil and commercial matters, which applies to cross-border disputes within the EU, is implemented into Dutch law almost verbatim and is restricted to EU cross-border mediations.
+Directive 2008/52/EC of 21 May 2008 on certain aspects of mediation in civil and commercial matters, which applies to cross-border disputes within the EU, was implemented into Dutch law almost verbatim and is restricted to EU cross-border mediations.
 Parties to an EU cross-border mediation can request the court to make the content of a written agreement resulting from mediation enforceable.
-In addition, a mediator and persons involved in a mediation can recuse themselves from having to testify in court about what occurred in the mediation, provided confidentiality of the mediation has explicitly been agreed upon.
 Since there is no Dutch statutory rule compelling mediators and parties involved in a mediation to maintain confidentiality, it is important that parties explicitly agree on confidentiality.
 To promote mediation, Dutch substantive law provides that a mediation interrupts a limitation period.

 Parties can agree to solve their dispute by a decision given by one or more third parties appointed as binding advisers.
 The advice rendered is considered to be an agreement between the parties.
 Consequently, a party failing to comply with that advice is in breach of contract.
 In view of its aim of providing certainty and finality, an agreement on binding advice can be vacated only on limited grounds (such as mistake, undue influence, duress or misrepresentation).
 A binding advice agreement does not preclude the possibility of requesting relief in summary proceedings.
 Except for general due process and contractual requirements, there are no specific procedural rules concerning binding advice.